USRSE/usrse.github.io/_events/2022/2022-12-DEI-speaker-series-Mars-Lee.md

 But how did an illustrator end up in the Scientific Python space in the first place?
 Find out as the speaker recounts her journey from outsider to collaborator.
-She lays out the intensely collaborative comic-making process, from discussion with domain experts, translating technical concepts, drawing and printing.
+She lays out the intensely collaborative comic-making process, from discussion with domain experts, translating technical concepts, drawing, and printing.

 She also highlights how deliberate community-building and funding of DEI set the ground for her work.
 Specifically, the structural and cultural changes in the NumPy community funded by the Chan Zuckerberg Initiative (CZI) grants.